heyyyyy

-here are some ways to read books for free online:
+here are some ways to read public domain books for free online:

 - bookshop.org - a website that sources books through small bookstores near you for purchase, so you don't have to go through Amazon. now providing ebooks too!